In this chapter various relevant concepts and definitions are introduced, and will be used throughout the course.

 approximately one kilogram.

-At this point we note that the major confusion of the English system of units came about because of the decision to define mass and force independently as 1 lb (pound), when in fact they are related through Newton's Second Law.
-In order to justify this one has to separately define a pound mass (lbm) and a pound force (lbf), thus since the acceleraton due to gravity g = 32.2 [ft/s2] we have:
+At this point we note that there is a confusion about mass and weight units, in particular with the English system of units.
+This came about because of the decision to define mass and weight independently as 1 lb (pound), when in fact they are related through Newton's Second Law.
+In order to justify this one has to separately define a pound mass (lbm) and a pound force (lbf), thus since the acceleration due to gravity g = 32.2 [ft/s2] we have:

 1 slug = 32.2 lbm